Northwestern Wildcats: Football

 The Northwestern Wildcats football team has evidence of organization as early as 1876, but evidence confirms that Northwestern football was played in 1882 as a group of Northwestern men played a "football heat" against a group of Lake Forest men.
 The Wildcats have since achieved an all-time high rank of No. 1 during the 1936 and 1962 seasons, which has thus far not been duplicated.
 The team plays home games at Ryan Field in Evanston, Illinois.

 Northwestern Football has played in a total of 16 bowl games, including 10 appearances in just 10 seasons between 2008 and 2020.
 The Wildcats won three consecutive bowl games in 2016–18.
 Despite the Wildcats challenging season in 2019, the 2020 season marked their most recent seasons of success.
 In 2020, the Wildcats were Big Ten West Champions and bowl game champions.
 In addition, defensive Coordinator, Mike Hankwitz, who has been with Northwestern Football since 2008, received his 400 career win on January 1, 2021.
 Perhaps the most memorable Northwestern Football season was in 1995 as the Wildcats won the Big Ten Championship and saw their first Rose Bowl berth in nearly 50 years.
 Despite recent success, the Wildcats still hold the record for the longest losing streak in Division I-A football with 34 consecutive losses between 1979 and 1982.

 Following the sudden death of football coach Randy Walker in 2006, 31-year-old and former All-American Northwestern linebacker Pat Fitzgerald assumed the position becoming the youngest Division I FBS coach at the time.
-Fitzgerald is already the second-longest tenured Big Ten head coach, the sixth-longest tenured head coach in Division 1 Football Bowl Subdivision and has been head coach for the Wildcats since 2011.
 The Wildcats earned their first-ever Big Ten West title and berth in the Big Ten Championship game in 2018.
 Fitzgerald was named the consensus Big Ten Coach of the Year and a finalist for the 2018 Dodd Trophy that season.
 Most recently, Fitzgerald earned the 2020 Dodd Trophy Coach of the Year.
-On October 24, 2020, Fitzgerald recorded his 100th career win in a victory over Maryland.
-His overall record is 106–81.
+Fitzgerald was fired as head coach on July 10, 2023, following a hazing scandal.
+He was replaced by David Braun, who was originally hired as Northwestern's defensive coordinator in January 2023, and subsequently interim-head coach in July 2023.
+Braun was officially introduced as head coach on November 15, 2023, after snapping a 14-game road game losing streak at Wisconsin.
+Braun came from North Dakota State University, where he served in the same position for four seasons, leading the Bison to two FCS National Championships.

-Former Wildcats active in the National Football League going into the 2020 season include Ibraheim Campbell, Austin Carr, Garrett Dickerson, Joe Gaziano, Nate Hall, Blake Hance, Montre Hartage, Justin Jackson, Joe Jones, Tyler Lancaster, Dean Lowry, Sherrick McManis, Ifeadi Odenigbo, Trevor Siemian, Clayton Thorson, Dan Vitale, and Anthony Walker, Jr.
+Former Wildcats active in the National Football League going into the 2020 season include Ibraheim Campbell, Austin Carr, Garrett Dickerson, Joe Gaziano, Nate Hall, Blake Hance, Montre Hartage, Justin Jackson, Joe Jones, Tyler Lancaster, Dean Lowry, Sherrick McManis, Ifeadi Odenigbo, Trevor Siemian, Clayton Thorson, Dan Vitale, and Anthony Walker Jr.